Services

 Appellate and Post-Conviction Representation.

-Since she opened her firm in 2007, Cara has handled hundreds of appeals and participated in numerous oral arguments before Indiana’s appellate courts, including fourteen arguments in the Supreme Court of Indiana and six oral arguments in the Indiana Court of Appeals.
+Since she opened her firm in 2007, Cara has handled hundreds of appeals and has extensive experience arguing cases in Indiana’s appellate courts, including 16 arguments in the Supreme Court of Indiana and 8 oral arguments in the Indiana Court of Appeals.
 She has also handled over 100 post-conviction cases and practiced in nearly every county in Indiana.
-Finally, Cara has developed a particular interest in offender registration issues, which involve the intersection of state probation and parole law, the history of Indiana’s offender registration case law, and federal registry law.
-She has represented many clients seeking removal or modification of their registration obligations.

 Some of Cara’s former cases include: